Mad Lion: Biography

 Priest is Jamaican and was born in London.
 Shortly after moving to Brooklyn, New York, he met reggae performer Super Cat at Super Power Records.
 At Super Cat's suggestion, he adopted his professional name, an acronym for Musical Assassin Delivering Lyrical Intelligence Over Nations.
-He blended raggea and hip-hop, and went on to work with KRS-One throughout the 1990s.
+He blended reggae and hip-hop, and went on to work with KRS-One throughout the 1990s.
 His addition of hip hop rhythms to Shabba Ranks' "Jam" gave him some early success.
 His début single "Shoot to Kill" was successful in New York and he reached a wider audience with "Take It Easy", which was one of 18 tracks on his début album in 1994, titled Real Ting.
 He contributed to Salt-N-Pepa's 1997 album Brand New.
 In 1997 he topped the US reggae chart with "Carpenter".

 He also appeared in the music video for the Flava in Ya Ear remix by Craig Mack feat.
 Notorious B.I.G., Rampage, LL Cool J and Busta Rhymes.